sogaiu/janet-pegdoc/README.md

 constructs.

-With the `-d` or `--doc` option, show docs for specified peg special, or if none, of a randomly chosen one.
+With the `-d` or `--doc` option, show docs for specified PEG special, or if none specified, of a randomly chosen one.

-With the `-x` or `--eg` option, show examples for specified peg special, or if none, of a randomly chosen one.
+With the `-x` or `--eg` option, show examples for specified PEG special, or if none specified, of a randomly chosen one.

-With the `-q` or `--quiz` option, show quiz question for specified peg special, or if none, of a randonly chosen one.
+With the `-q` or `--quiz` option, show quiz question for specified PEG special, or if none specified, of a randonly chosen one.

-With no arguments, lists all peg specials.
+With no arguments, lists all PEG specials.

 Be careful to quote shortnames (e.g. *, ->, >, <-, etc.)
 appropriately so the shell doesn't process them in an undesired